 Some have storefronts and massive overhead– Those with the highest overhead may have to restructure or disappear.
-We try to keep up with economic factors affecting deck builders.
+We try to keep up with the economic factors affecting deck builders.
 In my mind, it is better to see what is coming at you.

-Lean, professional deck builders that are focused on quality, charging reasonable rates, as well as budget builders, may do well in this tumultuous time.
+Lean, professional deck builders that are focused on quality, and charging reasonable rates, as well as budget builders, may do well in this tumultuous time.

 Builders that are slow to react to required price changes will find themselves short of operating funds.
 Some may leave homeowners hanging after putting down a big deposit.

 Kijiji/Craigslist builders come and go.
 Some will coast through.
-Most of them are semi-skilled and work cheap to augment unemployment or Government support payments.
+Most of them are semi-skilled and work cheaply to augment unemployment or Government support payments.
 Unfortunately, their lack of experience often leads to maintenance issues later.